zoonoo/azure-docs.ko-kr/articles/app-service-web/app-service-web-arm-with-sql-database-provision.md

     },

-### 경고는 상태 코드 403 및 500's, 높은 CPU 사용률 및 HTTP 큐 길이를 규정해야 합니다.
+### <a name="alert-rules-for-status-codes-403-and-500's,-high-cpu,-and-http-queue-length"></a>Alert rules for status codes 403 and 500's, High CPU, and HTTP Queue Length

     {
       "apiVersion": "2014-04-01",